Reifenstein schools: Background

-Already a 1913 doctorate, Joachim Kramer's thesis about the household education in Germany refers to the ongoing reform aspects.
+A 1913 doctorate by Joachim Kramer about the household education in Germany refers to the ongoing reform aspects.
 The 1870s saw some progress; the first winter schools had been founded by the Badische Frauenverein, founded by Princess Louise of Prussia in the state of Baden.
 While the winter schools lost their impact to permanent schools in Baden already before World War I, they gained importance in Bavaria in the 1920s.
-Kramer compared the German situation and the state of household education abroad.
-Switzerland, Belgium and Austria had winter schools.
-The Austrian education for rural women was comparably backward, and Switzerland took a leading position.
+Kramer compared the German situation and the state of household education abroad: Switzerland, Belgium and Austria had winter schools; The Austrian education for rural women was comparably backward, and Switzerland took a leading position.
 In France, housekeeping was a topic in primary schools, but not part of higher education.
 According to Kramer, Iowa and the state of New York in the United States were then leading in the field.

-The technical equipment and available technology for households gained importance in the 19th century.
+The technical equipment and technology available to households gained importance in the 19th century.
 According to Hans Jürgen Teuteberg, the household literature then started to address women.
 Earlier works, like the Hausväterliteratur (Hlaford books, a German kind of early economic literature) addressed the pater familias, male and noble heads of larger rural households.
-Within the second half of the 19th century, women - as house mother or housewives were being perceived and addressed.
-The new role of the housewife as head of the household was being deemed a positive development first and only later as "how housewives were being made" being deemed negatively.
+Within the second half of the 19th century, women - as house mother or housewives - were being perceived and addressed.
+The new role of the housewife as head of the household was being deemed a positive development first and only later was "how housewives were being made" deemed negative.

 Ida von Kortzfleisch

 In 1894, Ida von Kortzfleisch published an article in Tägliche Rundschau, a Berlin newspaper, called The Female compulsory service in the economist college for women.
 She responded to a series of articles by the writer Otto Leixner about the "Female Question" in Germany.
 Leixner had loathed the women's rights movement (as Weiberrechtlerinnen) and he had deplored their alleged lack of patriotism.
 Kortzfleisch asked to establish a female service year, similar to the Einjährige, a year of military service of male graduates of high schools.
-Ida von Kortzfleisch explicitly associated her efforts with women's right's as a citizen in the Kaiserreich.
+Ida von Kortzfleisch explicitly associated her efforts with women's rights as a citizen in the Kaiserreich.
 The controversy distributed to establish higher education for women in the wirtschaftliche Frauenschule.